Development¶

 The Sistemi system reports the version of things to help keep you organized, including the version of your scripts.

-On whatever branch you decide to “release” your scripts, for example, the “master” branch, create a tag on that branch.
+On whatever branch you decide to “release” your scripts, for example, the “main” branch, create a tag on that branch.
 The tag MUST be of this format,

 where: